February 26, 2019

 A set of small quick-dry travel towels.
 We used two in the kitchen for drying pots and one in the front to wipe condensation off the windows.
 They will get fogged up overnight as you sleep.

 Your own set of pots/pans/dishes.
 If you like to cook, and if you already own a set of camping pots and pans, you may want them.
-What Escape provides is fairly basic.
+What Escape provides in their Kitchen Kit for rent is fairly basic.
 We had a set from REI that was two big pots and a skillet, plus a smaller pot for boiling water for coffee, etc.

-Your own set of plates and bowls – again, what they give is fine, but we already had some of this and it was worth bringing.
+Your own set of plates and bowls – again, what they provide in the Kitchen Kit is fine, but we already had some of this and it was worth bringing.
 For instance – we have Yeti cups and tumblers with lids that were great for drinking hot coffee/tea.

 Your own kitchen knife.
 I bought one at REI for $15 that was awesome.
-The one they give isn’t very sharp, and if you are cooking and chopping a lot, you’ll appreciate your own.
+The one they have in the Kitchen Kit isn’t very sharp, and if you are cooking and chopping a lot, you’ll appreciate your own.

 If it will be cold, suggest bringing a sleeping bag to use with their blankets.